joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 ## Development

 Development of the model was done in 3 phases.
-First a prototype was written in Rust, a new language similar to C, which however much more expressive and developer friendly.
+First a prototype was written in Rust, a new language similar to C, which however much more expressive and not constrained by its age in the same way as C leading to a better developer experience.
 This was done to help map out the program without having to directly concern ourselves with C's more primitive program and memory model.
 This step will not be discussed much as while it was exceptionally useful in designing the program, it is not in the scope of the Coursework itself.

 In the second stage this Rust code was translated into C and additional features were added on as their need became apparent.
 Finally the program was subjected to both batch and specific testing, to ensure it functioned correctly.